friedal/ansible-examples/lamp_haproxy/README.md

 You can optionally pass: `-e webapp_version=xxx` to the `rolling_update` playbook to specify a specific version of the example webapp to deploy.

+### Addition Learning Process
+What is Group_vars in Ansible?
+Group_vars is an Ansible-specific folder as part of the repository structure.
+This folder contains YAML files created to have data models, and these data models apply to all the devices listed in the hosts. ini file.
+We can apply group variables to logical functions and hardware platform

+What is Ansible handlers in what situations would you use them?
+In Ansible, handlers are typically used to start, reload, restart, and stop services.
+If your playbook involves changing configuration files, there is a high chance that you'll need to restart a service so that the changes take effect.